backdrop-contrib/download_file/README.txt

 nodes using File or Image in a View (http://drupal.org/project/views) through the Views UI.

-1) Manage display at Dashboard -> Structure -> Views (/admin/structure/views) and
+1) Manage display at Administration -> Structure -> Views
-   add a new view by clicking the "Add new view" link (/admin/structure/views/add) or edit an existing view by clicking the "Edit" link (/admin/structure/views/edit/"your view").
+   (/admin/structure/views) and add a new view by clicking the "Add new view" link (/admin/structure/views/add) or edit an existing view by clicking the "Edit" link (/admin/structure/views/edit/"your view").

 2) Click on a file field or image field.